Hidden-Histories/Public-Resources/documentation/Tutorial_Transparency.md

 ![Kini_changeCanvasSize](images/Kini_changeCanvasSize.png)

 .
-### Drag "2-sidedQuad" model and Kini texture into your Unity Asset Bundle Template
+### Download the "2-sidedQuad" model asset

-NOTE: If you need to **refresh your Unity skills** see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.

 You may have noticed that Unity Quads have only one side - if you see them from the back, they are invisible.
 Often we need a Quad that looks the same from the front and the back.
 We have therefore created the 3D model "2-sidedQuad" for you.

 Click here to download the model [2-sidedQuad](hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).

+NOTE: If you need to **refresh your Unity skills** see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.

 - Create a Quad 3D GameObject and name it "KiniQuad."
 - Make sure its transform is **zeroed at 0,0,0 in both Position and Rotation!**